merenlab/merenlab.org/data/micr-obs-future/index.md

 This resulted in two files called `filtered05N10x_stats.txt` (containing the number of samples of each project that passed the filter criteria, available [here](files/filtered05N10x_stats.txt)) and `filtered05N10x_combined_df.txt` (the sample_IDs, contigs, weighted_mean_cov, weighted_detection of the samples that passed the filtering, available [here](files/filtered05N10x_combined_df.txt)).

-### Generate anvi'o PROFILE.db with selected samples
+### Generating an anvi'o PROFILE.db with selected samples

 Based on the information we had post-detection0.5-coverage10x-filtering, we knew which samples to continue working with.
 To continue working with them, however, we needed to generate a new anvi'o `PROFILE.db` with those samples only.